pudly/schmopera-hugo/content/articles/a-tale-of-big-hair-at-the-met.md

 date = "2015-01-26T16:19:00-05:00"
 lastmod = "2015-04-04T21:00:00-04:00"
 publishDate = "2015-01-26T16:19:00-05:00"
 short_description = "Who else saw that piece on Jezebel by Collier Meyerson, about her trip to the Metropolitan Opera?
-It's not really an article about opera or the Met, but I'm inclined to weigh in on it on behalf of opera-goers, because this story edges towards the elitism amongst opera fans." slug = "a-tale-of-big-hair-at-the-met" title = "A Tale of Big Hair at the Met"
+It&#039;s not really an article about opera or the Met, but I&#039;m inclined to weigh in on it on behalf of opera-goers, because this story edges towards the elitism amongst opera fans." slug = "a-tale-of-big-hair-at-the-met" title = "A Tale of Big Hair at the Met"
 +++